 Skeletal muscle is made up of bundles of muscle fibres, which are surrounded by connective tissue, known as fascia.
-Muscle fibres are made up of bundles of myofibryls which in turn are constructed of actin and myosin filaments.
-A muscle strain is a tear to any of the structures within the muscle, including tendon and blood vessels.
+Muscle fibres are made up of bundles of myofibrils which in turn are constructed of actin and myosin filaments.
+A muscle strain is a tear to any of the structures within the muscle, including tendons and blood vessels.

 - Read more on skeletal muscle structure.

 Muscle strain recovery time

 The length of time a torn muscle will take to heal depends on the type of muscle strain and the severity.
 In order to help get an idea of a pulled muscle recovery time, injuries are categorised in various ways.

 - Location within the muscle